nvjob/Infinity-Square-Space/README.md

 ### Notice
 I am aware that sounds do not spread in space.
 And there are no square planets in space.
 And gravity works differently.

+### Donate
+You can thank me by a voluntary donation. https://nvjob.pro/donations.html